dragonwaste/Active-Directory-and-SOC-Automation-Project/README.md

-# Active-Directory-and-SOC-Automation-Project
-# Active Directory SOC Automation Lab
+# ActivemDirectory and SOC Automation Project

 ## Overview
 This project simulates a mini SOC environment on cloud-hosted virtual machines.